This article focuses on nasty and manipulative games women play during dating and courtship.

 In brief, the judge is the person who evaluates the other, providing emotional rewards -or punishment-, against their own evaluation.

 Most women naturally take the judge position in relationships.
-But some women, when they feel they are not making any headway on the judge position they crave, will “force” their hand to gain judge power vis-a-vis the man they’re dating.
+But some women, when they’re not gaining any judge power, will try to “force” it.

 See an example here: